universal-meaning-map/ipld-mindmap-old-readme/README.md

 ```

 ## Log (just to give a vague idea of the progress)
 - `13/09/2018`: We've figured out a basic data structure to start.
 Defined in the section above
 - `18/09/2018`: We started exploring a first render: [ipld-mindmap-pts-render](https://github.com/arxiu/ipld-mindmap-pts-render)
 - `21/09/2018`: Documenting node identification.
 Documenting render format.
+- `26/09/2019`: Render shows basic nodes with mock data